London Calling: Artwork

-The album's front cover features a photograph of bassist Paul Simonon smashing his Fender Precision Bass (now on display at the Museum of London, formerly Cleveland Rock and Roll Hall of Fame) against the stage at the Palladium in New York City on 20 September 1979.
-Simonon explained in a 2011 interview with Fender that he smashed the bass out of frustration when he learned that the bouncers at the concert would not allow the audience members to stand up out of their seats; "I wasn't taking it out on the bass guitar, cos there ain't anything wrong with it.", Simonon said.
+The album's front cover features a photograph of bassist Paul Simonon smashing his Fender Precision Bass (now on display at the Museum of London, formerly Cleveland Rock and Roll Hall of Fame) against the stage at the Palladium in New York City on 20 September 1979.Sweeting, Adam.
+"Death or Glory".
+Uncut.
+October 2004. p.
+70. Simonon explained in a 2011 interview with Fender that he smashed the bass out of frustration when he learned that the bouncers at the concert would not allow the audience members to stand up out of their seats; "I wasn't taking it out on the bass guitar, cos there ain't anything wrong with it", Simonon said.
 Pennie Smith, who photographed the band for the album, originally did not want the photograph to be used.
-She thought that it was too out of focus, but Strummer and graphic designer Ray Lowry thought it would make a good album cover.
+She thought that it was too out of focus, due to her backing away from Simonon as he approached the edge of the stage, but Strummer and graphic designer Ray Lowry thought it would make a good album cover.
 In 2002, Smith's photograph was named the best rock and roll photograph of all time by Q magazine, commenting that "it captures the ultimate rock'n'roll moment – total loss of control".